Davidmensher/Lidar_conversion/README.md

 Current model is based on: https://arxiv.org/pdf/1709.07492.pdf

-The png image contains evaluation of the model on 8 rgbd images, in format: rgb, lidar13 depth, lidar 14 depth, predicted depth, normals of predicted depth.
+The png image contains evaluation of the model on 8 rgbd images, in format: rgb, lidar13 depth, lidar 14 depth, predicted depth (Ground Truth), normals of predicted depth.